Updated: Feb 8

 Batter for Instant Jalebi

 Mix the maida, cornflour and yoghurt.
 Add enough water to this paste to form a thick batter – the consistency should be similar to pancake or idli batter.
-Add saffron natural food colour, if adding.
+Add saffron natural food colour, if using.
 Keep this jalebi batter aside for 15-20 minutes.

 Sugar syrup for Jalebi